Aviv-public/Aviv-Web-Technical-Test/python-flask/README.md

 ## Development

-This project uses the Flask framework to serve the ListingsAPI endpoints and SQLAlchemy to persist entities.
+This project uses the Flask framework to serve the ListingAPI endpoints and SQLAlchemy to persist entities.
 Furthermore, we implemented it using `Hexagonal Architecture` (more details on this [article](https://alexgrover.me/posts/python-hexagonal-architecture)).

 The project can be improved on different ways.
 You are totally free to improve the tests, codebase, etc... as you want.